 The company’s policy also needs to explain when an employee can request vacation or time off and under what circumstances it might be declined.
 For example, if a business has a busy season such as accounting or tax preparing, the policy should explain that vacations won’t be allowed during that time.

 Any policies must apply equally to all employees in the same classification in order to prevent claims of discrimination, human resources experts say.

 All time off policies for Office Installation Services Inc. are included in the company’s employee manual.
 Employees also receive a biweekly payroll letter that gives them an update of upcoming paid holidays or paid

 5. Can I make changes?

-Business owners say having a smaller company allows them more flexibility to work with their employees when they need time away.
+Having a smaller company allows Obrecht more flexibility to work with his employees when they need time away.